steven-barkley/Get-My-Hours/README.md

 I don't know what I am doing.
 I need to simply and execute ready practice that leads to real outcome.
 I am burning time.
 I suck.

 Consistency means you do what you planned despite the weather.
-But I am allowing myself to fail.
+But I am allowing myself to fail. bndfhdf